StarXiv: a podcast discussing the latest astronomy papers

 Hello!
 Welcome to the StarXiv, hosted by Dr Michelle Collins and Dr Payel Das.
 This is a biweekly podcast that delves into the latest astronomy papers & results from the arXiv.
 Michelle and Payel are astronomers at the University of Surrey.
 They love research, but struggle to find time to read a lot of papers.
 They’re hoping this podcast fixes that.
 The beautiful logo is designed by Izzy Gray, a PhD student currently studying at the University of Surrey.

-Check out the papers below!
+Check out the papers we discussed below

 Disclaimer